-The conviction hit us both hard and my wife (being the prayer warrior she is) went and prayed into this for the Lord to speak to us clearly.
-About two days later the Lord spoke to Lize in a dream.
-In the dream, we just moved into a new house in Wellington.
-We were at a prophetic conference and someone came to my wife and said: “Lize I know that you guys just moved into your new house, but you have to let go of what is comfortable for you to embrace the new season that God has for you guys.”
+The conviction hit us both hard, and my wife (being the prayer warrior she is) went and prayed into this for the Lord to speak to us clearly.
+About two days later, the Lord spoke to Lize in a dream.
+In the dream, we had just moved into a new house in Wellington.
+We were at a prophetic conference and someone came to my wife and said: ‘Lize, I know that you guys just moved into your new house, but you have to let go of what is comfortable for you to embrace the new season that God has for you guys.’

 We felt God was challenging us to be ready to go (although we hadn’t moved anywhere recently, we still understood the message of the dream).
 The beautiful thing about God’s voice is that when we hear it, it stirs and builds faith and gives the courage to embrace whatever is coming.
 Romans 10: 17 says that faith comes by hearing God speak.
-As God spoke to us we knew we had to realign our hearts and minds.
-It wasn’t about what was good for us, rather it was what would be best for God’s kingdom, so we realigned our hearts and resolved to actively put God’s Kingdom first.
+As God spoke to us, we knew we had to realign our hearts and minds.
+It wasn’t about what was good for us, but rather what would be best for God’s kingdom, so we realigned our hearts and resolved to actively put God’s Kingdom first.

-A year later nothing had changed, there were no moves on the cards.
-This time God tested our hearts in the complete opposite direction after we had realigned our hearts to GO, God didn’t open any doors to go.
-It was easy to feel slightly confused as to why many leaders were still telling us that they feel like God wants to move us and that we needed to get ready for change when all that lay before us seemed to be further reasons and opportunities to stay and plug into the area right where we were.
-God was testing our hearts, teaching us what it is all about, seeking His kingdom first and if that meant going or staying, we needed to ensure we had anchored our trust in Him, not in our ability to understand his ways or timings.
-Again, we realigned our hearts and said to God, “God if you want us to stay here for the rest of our lives, then we’ll happily stay, our lives are yours.”
+A year later, nothing had changed.
+There were no moves on the cards.
+This time God tested our hearts in the completely opposite direction after we had realigned our hearts to GO – God didn’t open any doors to go.
+It was easy to feel slightly confused as to why many leaders were still telling us that they feel like God wanted to move us and that we needed to get ready for change when all that lay before us seemed to be further reasons and opportunities to stay and plug into the area where we were.
+God was testing our hearts, teaching us what it is all about, seeking His kingdom first, and if that meant going or staying, we needed to ensure we had anchored our trust in Him, not in our ability to understand His ways or timings.
+Again, we realigned our hearts and said, ‘God, if you want us to stay here for the rest of our lives, then we’ll happily stay.
+Our lives are Yours.’

 Just as we made that shift in our hearts, we moved into a new home in Wellington, with the idea of now really settling.
 We were still busy revamping and unpacking our new house when God started speaking of relocating to another part of Cape Town.
 Jaco and Erica Erasmus, who at that time were leading JoshGen Durbanville PM congregations, were on their way to Keetmanshoop in Namibia to lead a Four12 church there.
 In my heart, I felt (about a month before we knew we were going to move to Durbanville) the Lord preparing my heart.
 I wasn’t exactly sure what was coming, but I knew some change was coming.
 About three weeks after we moved into our new place in Wellington, Andrew Selley asked us whether we were keen to lead Durbanville PM.
-We immediately knew this was God, because the dream with which God had given Lize two years back (where we had just moved into a new home and God called us to let go and moved) spoke of exactly this happening.
+We immediately knew this was God, because the dream God had given Lize two years previously (where we had just moved into a new home and God called us to let go and move) spoke of exactly this happening.
 We knew without a doubt God was on the move and we were in His will.

-Let the realisation of Heaven (our real forever home) continue to draw us into God’s plans for our lives and away from our own comforts.
-Anywhere, anytime…when we follow God’s voice He leads us on great adventures!
+Let the realisation of heaven (our real, forever home) continue to draw us into God’s plans for our lives and away from our own comforts.
+Anywhere, anytime…when we follow God’s voice, He leads us on great adventures!